chenchih/5G_automationLinux/Iperflog_parser/1.parse_mbit_to_gb_excel/Readme.md

 <a name="v1_convertdatetime"></a>
 #### [NEW] convert the datetime format [🔺BACK](#v1)

 It will convert th elog file date format `Wed	Apr	2	15:42:24	2025` to `20250402_15:42:24`.
-You can manual use the `convertdateFormat.py` under `8. debug_using` which have same effect.
+You can manual use the `convertdateFormat.py` under `8. debug_using` directory which have same effect.
 ```
 if match:
 	date_str = match.group(1) #datetime